YourOnly-One/yoo-hugo-content/techmagus/eng-ph/kb/internet/access-google-ipv6.md

   #rel = "me noopener"
 +++

 Google, the largest search engine today (and the "Microsoft" of the cyberworld), is slowly deploying <abbr class="popper animate" data-popper="Internet Protocol version 6">IPv6</abbr> across their sites.
-But even if you are already <a class="popper animate" href="https://techmagus.icu/ipv6-is-not-scary-connect-to-next-gen-internet-now/" data-popper="IPv6 is Not Scary, Connect to Next Gen Internet Now">connected to IPv6</a>, you will still not get an IPv6 Google.
+But even if you are already [connected to IPv6]({{< ref "connect-ipv6.md" >}} "IPv6 Is Not Scary!!
+Connect to Next-Gen Internet Now"), you will still not get an IPv6 Google.

 Why?
 Their current IPv6 implementation is currently in its testing phase.
 All IPv6 access must come from a reliable network that they have to pre-approve, this is the <i>Google over IPv6</i> project.